rackerlabs/technical-blog/_posts/2020-06-10-get-high-throughput-and-low-latency-with-your-socket-servers.md

 systems to leverage a lot of NVMe storage.

-Realistically, it was not feasible to install more than two or three NVMe devices per CPU.
+Realistically, it was not feasible to install more than two or three NVMe devices per central processing unit (CPU).
 Now that U.2 (2.5 inch 15mm) form factors are readily available, scaling NVMe devices is as easy as scaling SAS or SATA devices.

-Because today you can easily scale your Rackspace server to allow up to 12 NVMe devices, you have a new set of problems to think about.
+Because today you can easily scale your Rackspace&reg; server to allow up to 12 NVMe devices, you have a new set of problems to think about.
 First, although these devices are much less expensive than they used to be, they are still relatively costly.
 How do you ensure that you are getting the most out of your investment?
 Second, because these devices connect directly to the processor PCI bus, how do you ensure that performance and latency are predictable and consistent?

-In this blog post, We explore the impact of NUMA controls in the Linux&reg;
+In this blog post, we explore the impact of NUMA controls in Linux&reg;
 operating systems to determine the impact of latency and overall throughput.

 We ran two simple experiments, one with NUMA control and one without NUMA control.
-Then, I explore the comparative results for Latency, Bandwidth, IOPs, and deviation of results between runs.
+Then, we explore the comparative results for latency, bandwidth, IOPs, and deviation of results between runs.

 ### The experiment

-To better describe the experiment, let me provide you an example.
-With NVMe, storage attaches directly to a PCIe controller.
-That PCI controller actually embeds into the CPU package.
+To better describe the experiment, let me provide an example.
+With NVMe, storage attaches directly to a Peripheral Component Interconnect Express (PCIe) controller.
+That controller actually embeds into the CPU package.
 If your server has one CPU, then all PCIe access is local.
 This configuration means the process that accesses the storage runs on the CPU where the storage is located.
 If your server has more than one CPU, then